 ‘IT’S VERY DIFFICULT TO KEEP THE LINE BETWEEN THE PRESENT AND THE PAST, YOU KNOW WHAT I MEAN?’ -Edith Bouvier Beale

 The workshop was planned, set up and organised by insanely talented & creative women: Twisted Sisters and The Stars Inside.
 Check out their website.
 You can also find them on Facebook & Instagram.
 I feel very privileged to have met them and hope our paths cross again in the near future.
 Most of you will see the end of result through the photos but the truth is that the photographs are what they are because a very creative team of women worked very hard to put the set together.
 These ladies had a clear vision in mind which is exactly what made this photo-shoot as editorial and stunning as it is, in every area.
 Everything was carefully thought of and planned way before the actual day!
-The work put into creating this day was so massive and unseen to most!
-Even the smallest details were very carefully thought of!
+The work put into creating this day was so massive and unseen to most!!
 They turned an empty place into a Tim Burton style film set!
 Team work is everything!

 I have to admit that it was VERY difficult to choose which photographs to share!
 The whole day was so magical that the temptation to share them all was very high!
 But you'd get bored half way through so I thought I wouldn't put your through that!